AI4SIM/model-collection/README.md

 nox -s train_test -v
 ```

-By default, the synthetic data are kept in the ``data`` folder, after the tests had run.
+By default, the synthetic data are kept in the ``data`` folder, after the tests have run.
 To clean the ``data`` folder at the end of the tests, use the ``clean_data`` option :
 ```
 nox -s train_test -v -- clean_data
 ```

 ### Pull request

-Now, your development are done, the last step is to open a *Pull Request* to propose your contribution.
+Now, your developments are done, the last step is to open a *Pull Request* to propose your contribution.

 #### Document the model project

 In each model project a ``README.md`` file should :

 - introduce the scientific challenge adressed,
-- how to get the dataset,
+- explain how to get the dataset,
 - briefly describe the model input and output variables and the NN architecture implemented.

 #### Finalize the *requirements.txt*